STEP: Enhancing Video-LLMs' Compositional Reasoning by Spatio-Temporal Graph-guided Self-Training: Introduction

 In this paper, we propose a novel graph-guided video self-training method: \textbf{STEP}, enabling the model to self-generate fine-grained and reasoning-rich fine-tuning data from any raw videos to improve itself.
-Specifically, \textbf{1)} we perform the \textbf{symbolic structure induction} of Spatio-Temporal Scene Graph (STSG) from any raw videos by four defined operations: visual splitting, semantics parsing, dynamic merging, and cross-clip bridging, to capture multi-granular and fine-grained video semantics, enabling a structured representation of spatial and temporal details. \textbf{2)} We implement a \textbf{stepwise graph-driven rationale learning} process on the structured STSG representations, sampling multi-step reasoning paths to generate diverse, reasoning-rich Question-Answer (QA) tasks along with step-by-step Chain-of-Thought (CoT) rationales.
+Specifically, \textbf{1)} we perform the \textbf{symbolic structure induction} of Spatio-Temporal Scene Graph (STSG) from any raw videos by four defined operations: visual splitting, semantics parsing, dynamic merging, and cross-clip bridging, to capture multi-granular and fine-grained video semantics, enabling a structured representation of spatial and temporal details in video. \textbf{2)} We implement a \textbf{stepwise graph-driven rationale learning} process on the structured STSG representations, sampling multi-step reasoning paths to generate diverse, reasoning-rich Question-Answer (QA) tasks along with step-by-step Chain-of-Thought (CoT) rationales.
 Then we train the model to learn both the answers and the rationales as integral components of the training objective, distilling the reasoning process to enhance its capability for complex, multi-step compositional reasoning.

 In our framework, we take advantage of Video-LLMs’ capability for self-training, greatly reducing reliance on extensive human-annotated data.
 By employing the STSG as a unified structured foundation to encapsulate complex video semantics, the model effectively captures fine-grained spatial relationships and temporal dynamics with high fidelity, enhancing the framework’s capacity to generate compositional tasks across multiple video hierarchies.
 Moreover, our stepwise graph-driven rationale learning process allows the model to draw from the inherent reasoning logic within the graph structure, aligning each step in the rationale precisely with sub-questions in compositional tasks.
-By incorporating these well-reasoned, interpretable rationales as enriched training inputs, we significantly enhance the model's compositional reasoning abilities.
+By incorporating these well-reasoned, interpretable rationales as integral components of the training objective, we significantly enhance the model’s compositional reasoning abilities.